carpentries-incubator/study-groups/_episodes/00-introduction.md

 - "The Notetaker is responsible for recording the key points of the discussion and uploading these to GitHub after the session."
 ---

+## Session Format

+Study Groups will meet each week* for an hour-long discussion of the lesson development process.
+Each session will have associated reading and homework tasks, which every participant is expected to complete.
+We estimate that these tasks will take an additional 2-3 hours, making **a total of ~3-4 hours of work each week for Study Group participants**.

+Reading and homework tasks are described on the individual session pages listed under the _Episodes_ menu above.

+\*there will be a two-week interval between sessions 7 and 8, to allow time for participants to complete a trial run teaching one of the episodes from their lesson.

 ## Roles

+Every weekly discussion session will have a Discussion Lead and a Notetaker.
+These roles will rotate between group participants.

 ### Discussion Lead (role rotates weekly)
 The Facilitator is responsible for leading the group through a discussion